steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuDestUserEnv](../images/Creating-a-Mod-Matrix-MenuDestUserEnv.png)

-5. Edit MenuDestUserEnv and set the OnValue of the contained control templates as follows.
+5. Edit MenuDestUserEnv and set the OnValue of the contained control templates as follows:

 |Template|OnValue|
 |:-|:-|